-The graph below compares the cumulative five year total return provided shareholders on IES Holdings, Inc.'s common stock relative to the cumulative total returns of the Russell 2000 index and a customized peer group of four companies that includes Comfort Systems USA Inc., MYR Group Inc., Sterling Infrastructure, Inc. and Primoris (collectively, the "Peer Group").
-An investment of \$100 (with reinvestment of all dividends) is assumed to have been made in our common stock, in the Russell 2000 index, and in the peer group on September 30, 2018, and its relative performance is tracked through September 30, 2023.
+The graph below compares the cumulative five year total return provided shareholders on IES Holdings, Inc.'s common stock relative to the cumulative total returns of (i) the Russell 2000 index, (ii) a customized peer group of four companies that includes Comfort Systems USA Inc., MYR Group Inc., Sterling Infrastructure, Inc. and Primoris (the "Peer Group (Old)") and (iii) a revised customized peer group of five companies that includes Comfort Systems USA Inc., MYR Group Inc., Sterling Infrastructure, Inc., Primoris and Installed Building Products, Inc. (the "Peer Group (New)").
+The change from the Peer Group (Old) to the Peer Group (New) was made to better reflect companies relevant to the Company's current business.
+An investment of \$100 (with reinvestment of all dividends) is assumed to have been made in our common stock, in the Russell 2000 index, and in the peer group on September 30, 2019, and its relative performance is tracked through September 30, 2024.